A quick tour of the campus

 - Understanding: children follow instructions involving several ideas or actions, they answer ‘how’ and ‘why’ questions about their experiences and in response to stories or events.

-- Chinese: Cantonese will mainly be used as the language of communication during our dedicated Chinese days, while Putonghua will be associated more with reading and writing.
+- Chinese: Putonghua & Cantonese will be used as the language of communication during our dedicated Chinese days, while Putonghua will be associated with reading and writing.

 Personal, Social and Emotional Development